Omaha Public Library: The Well-Read Collective

 The Well-Read Collective is a team of Omaha Public Library staff members who love books and want to talk about what people are reading.
 The Well-Read Collective goal is to help the public find their next favorite read, explore new genres and talk about new and forthcoming titles.
 Members of the public can request a custom reading list, invite the collective to their next book club meeting or community event or connect with them at their local OPL branch.

-Genealogy Reference Room
+Genealogy & Local History Room

-The Genealogy Reference Room is located at the W. Dale Clark Main Library.
-The Genealogy Reference Room houses a non-circulating collection of more than 11,000 volumes including most standard genealogy reference works and a large collection of family genealogies organized by surname.
-Local materials are arranged by state and county.
+The Genealogy & Local History Room is currently located at 3020 S. 84th Street, the former location of the Shopko department store.
+The Genealogy & Local History Room houses a non-circulating collection of more than 27,000 items (not counting a large collection of local records and newspapers on microfilm), including an extensive collection of Nebraska resources, most standard genealogy reference works, and a large collection of family genealogies organized by surname.
 Family research enthusiasts will also find vital records indices, cemetery indices and transcriptions, census indices, county and town histories, and plat books, atlases, and gazetteers.
-The public can request help with local and genealogy research by filling out a research request form.
+The public can request help with local history and genealogy research by filling out a research request form.